Projects & Initiatives

 ficonTEC role within CALADAN will be to demonstrate automated fast ‘through-substrate’ fiber-alignment and bonding capability.
 A key aspect is to show that via the development of a fast fiber attachment process, how the optical packaging-costs and cycle-times can be reduced in a manufacture environment. ficonTEC already has a very fast handling and assembly process for optical fibers that allows fiber align-&-attach with sub-micron accuracy.

-CALADAN is an initiative of the Photonics Public Private Partnership (PPP) and has received funding from the European Union’s H2020 innovation programme.
-It is due to run from January 2019 until December 2022.
+CALADAN is an initiative of the Photonics Public Private Partnership (PPP) and has received funding from the European Union’s H2020 innovation program.

 TERIPHIC